How The CDC's Reluctance To Use The 'F-Word' — Firearms — Hinders Suicide Prevention

 "I think when you say 'lethal means' to the general public, they don't know what you're saying," adds Degutis.
 "They don't know that you might mean guns."

-"Safe storage" vs. "Restricting access"
+"Safe storage" vs. "restricting access"

 Another noticeable feature of the CDC's suicide prevention messaging is the emphasis on "safe storage."